Happy family

 Peter’s career began in the banking industry while pursuing his undergraduate studies.
 After working his way up to management at a local bank, Peter’s flair for education became apparent, thus, he transitioned from the field of finance to education.
 His first teaching position was at a local New Haven school where Peter taught social studies and geography and was elected Rookie Teacher of the Year and Teacher of the Year.

 Peter began his career in behavioral health over a decade ago when he joined Turnbridge as a case manager.
-He is currently a program director in the young men’s program where he has been twice elected by his fellow colleagues as Boss of the Year.
+He was program director in the young men’s program where he had been twice elected by his fellow colleagues as Boss of the Year, and more recently transitioned into a Professional Development role where he’s responsible for helping Turnbridge’s next generation of talent hone their skills.
 Peter’s life objective is to help those who are struggling in life to understand WHY they are struggling, whether it be vocationally, academically, mentally, and/or behaviorally, and to comprehend how a program of action can improve their condition on multiple levels.

 In his free time, Peter has years of experience as a lifeguard, group hike leader, sponsor, mentor, and community leader.
 He finds that spending time outdoors is a vital healing experience for himself and his clients.